yuanyuxin0077/SLIM-release-apps-public/INSTALLATION.md

  the prerequisites are missing or the included web site for specific instructions suitable for your operating system.

  Note!
-This document covers only installation of SLIM-release-apps part of software release.
-For notes on installation of SLIM-release-comp refer to INSTALLATION file in SLIM-release-comp repository.
+This document covers only installation of SLIM-release-apps-public part of software release.
+For notes on installation of SLIM-release-comp-public refer to INSTALLATION file in SLIM-release-comp-public repository.
 ## 2 INSTALLATION STRATEGIES
  Here are the potential strategies for installing our software in single-/multi-user environment.

- Note, that each user must have a personal (or at the very least has to have write permissions) copy of SLIM-release-apps in order to to run any applications, since each application is configured to look for data and create directories inside of its own directory.
+ Note, that each user must have a personal (or at the very least has to have write permissions) copy of SLIM-release-apps-public in order to to run any applications, since each application is configured to look for data and create directories inside of its own directory.
 ### 2.1 Complete user-owned installation
- Personal installation for single user, both SLIM-release-comp and SLIM-release-apps.
+ Personal installation for single user, both SLIM-release-comp-public and SLIM-release-apps-public.

- User installs both SLIM-release-comp and SLIM-release-apps in personal directories.
+ User installs both SLIM-release-comp-public and SLIM-release-apps-public in personal directories.
-### 2.2 Multi-user SLIM-release-comp installation
+### 2.2 Multi-user SLIM-release-comp-public installation
- Multi-user installation of SLIM-release-comp and personal installation of SLIM-release-apps.
+ Multi-user installation of SLIM-release-comp-public and personal installation of SLIM-release-apps-public.

- Designated person instals SLIM-release-comp in common directory and user installs personal SLIM-release-apps.
+ Designated person instals SLIM-release-comp-public in common directory and user installs personal SLIM-release-apps-public.
 ### 2.3 Full multi-user installation
- Multi-user installation of SLIM-release-comp, multi-user installation of SLIM-release-apps, and personal copy of SLIM-release-apps
+ Multi-user installation of SLIM-release-comp-public, multi-user installation of SLIM-release-apps-public, and personal copy of SLIM-release-apps-public

- Designated person instals both SLIM-release-comp and SLIM-release-apps in common directories, and user obtains personal copy of SLIM-release-apps (no installation needed).
+ Designated person instals both SLIM-release-comp-public and SLIM-release-apps-public in common directories, and user obtains personal copy of SLIM-release-apps-public (no installation needed).
 ## 3 DOWNLOADING
  In terminal, change directory to the location where you want to install the software and execute the following git command:

- 	git clone git@github.com:SINBADconsortium/SLIM-release-apps.git
+ 	git clone git@github.com:SINBADconsortium/SLIM-release-apps-public.git

- and the cloned software will be in SLIM-release-apps sub-directory.
+ and the cloned software will be in SLIM-release-apps-public sub-directory.
 ## 4 GIT BRANCHES
  SLIM is using master branch to develop/add software to repository.
 To avoid using the software that is not complete or fully tested, you